 Recently a conservative-leaning judiciary understood its place and limited itself behind Article Two (executive branch), not in the lead, contradicting the liberals on the court who apparently believe they are enlightened and know better than the people occupying Articles One (legislative branch) and Two.
 The retirement of Justice Kennedy gives us hope.
 Maybe Brett Kavanaugh will follow the Constitution.
 Article Three (judicial) comes last and is not all powerful, to the point of dismantling laws that justices and judges may not like.

-However, if a runaway judiciary were ever to dominate the court in the future, then it would run roughshod over the legislative and executive branches.
+However, if runaway justices were ever to dominate the court in the future (as they did in the Burger court), then they would run roughshod over the legislative and executive branches.
 What could they do about it?
 Nothing based on first principles.

 In contrast, the legislatures can bring in experts to promote their causes and can be questioned from all political angles.
 Meanwhile the politicians can listen to them and when the debates are over, they can vote out of their convictions.